Shingles - CARP

 • There are about 130,000 cases in Canada every year, with nearly 1 in 3 people developing shingles in their lifetime

-• 10% of cases lead to hospitalization
+• Up to 10% of cases in those over aged 65 lead to hospitalization

 • Shingles causes long lasting pain, insomnia and can impact your central nervous system